Dalia Stasevska: Biography

-In May 2020, Sinfonia Lahti announced the appointment of Stasevska as its next chief conductor, effective from the 2021–2022 season, with an initial contract of three seasons, and making her the first female conductor to be named chief conductor of the Lahti Symphony Orchestra.
+In May 2020, the Lahti Symphony Orchestra announced the appointment of Stasevska as its next chief conductor, effective from the 2021–2022 season, with an initial contract of three seasons.
 This appointment marks her first chief conductor post.
+Stasevska is the first female conductor to be named chief conductor of the Lahti Symphony Orchestra.
+In March 2023, the orchestra announced an extension of Stasevska's contract through 31 July 2025.
+She stood down from the Lahti Symphony Orchestra at the close of the 2024-2025 season.

 Stasevska is married to the Finnish musician and composer Lauri Porra, the bassist for Stratovarius and the great-grandson of Jean Sibelius.
-In November 2020, the Royal Philharmonic Society announced Stasevska as the recipient of its 2020 Conductor Award.
+The couple had their first child, a daughter, Aurora, in 2023.